-- even when Aboriginal people come into major centres they still follow kinship rules - members are constantly making family and relationships - when people die, the relationships may change.
+- even when Aboriginal people come into major centres they still follow kinship rules - members are constantly making connections with people to confirm family and relationships - when people die, the relationships between the living family members may change.

 Having a basic understanding of the kinship network and the roles and responsibilities of people within this network can help you greatly in your own role as a Health Professional within the Aboriginal community.